Proud Boys: 2017–2018

-Metropolitan Republican Club Incident 2018
+2018 Metropolitan Republican Club Incident

 In October 2018, McInnes gave a talk at the Metropolitan Republican Club on the Upper East Side of Manhattan.
 He stepped out of his car wearing glasses with Asian eyes drawn on the front and pulled a samurai sword out of its sheath.
 Police forced him inside.
 Later, inside the event, McInnes and an Asian member of the Proud Boys re-enacted the 1960 assassination of Inejirō Asanuma, the leader of the Japanese Socialist Party; a captioned photograph of the actual assassination had become a meme in alt-right social media.
 The audience for the event was described by The New York Times as "a cross-section of New York's far-right subculture: libertarians, conspiracy theorists and nationalists who have coalesced around their opposition to Islam, feminism and liberal politics."

-Protestors
+Protesters

 Anti-fascist activists had started protesting outside the club before the event and had reportedly engaged in vandalism.
 Following cross-provocations between the opposing sides, the Proud Boys charged towards the protesters, who threw a bottle in response, resulting in a fight.
 NYC police present at the protest reportedly did not respond.

 Incident

 Video evidence from three separate videos showed conclusively that the Proud Boys had instigated the fight after the Metropolitan Republican Club event.
 John Miller, New York City's deputy police commissioner for intelligence and counterterrorism, said that "incidents like [the post-MRC fight] make it more likely" that the Proud Boys would be "higher on the radar" of authorities.

 Ten men connected to the Proud Boys were arrested in connection with the October 2018 incident.
 Seven Proud Boys pleaded guilty to various charges including riot, disorderly conduct and attempted assault.

 Three of the men accepted plea deals.
-Douglas Lennan, pled guilty to one count of riot and one count of attempted assault, and agreed to complete five days of community service in exchange for a no-jail sentence.
+Douglas Lennan pled guilty to one count of riot and one count of attempted assault, and agreed to complete five days of community service in exchange for a no-jail sentence.
 Jake Freijo and Eryk Kacznyski pled guilty to a charge of disorderly conduct and also agreed to complete five days of community service.

 In August 2019, two more of the Proud Boys, Maxwell Hare and John Kinsman, were convicted following a jury trial of attempted gang assault, attempted assault and riot; the jury deliberated a day and a half before rejecting their claims of self-defense.
 Hare and Kinsman were each sentenced to four years in prison.
 The final defendant is awaiting trial.

 The four anti-fascist victims of the beating are not cooperating with prosecutors, even to the extent of revealing their identities, and are known only as "Shaved Head", "Ponytail", "Khaki" and "Spiky Belt".
 Because of that non-cooperation, the Proud Boys were not charged with assault—which requires evidence of injury—but with riot and attempted assault.
 The bulk of the evidence in the trial came from videos.